9 Crucial Steps to Creating a Case Study

 Highlight your client’s journey with your brand.
 When creating a case study, many times you’ll want to tell a story.
 That story should chronicle the history of your client with your brand and how both your teams have worked together to generate their success.

 You’ll want to make sure you adequately highlight the features of your product/service that were of the most value to your client and why.
 Be sure to highlight the benefits and success your client saw as a result of using those products/services.
-In everything, keep it client-focused so that a potential customer can always see themselves inside of the case study rather than just seeing a shameless piece of marketing material.
+In everything, keep it client-focused so that potential customers can always see themselves inside of the case study rather than just seeing a shameless piece of marketing material.

 9. Promote Your Case Study

-Alert your audience about your case study every way possible.
+Alert your audience about your case study in every way possible.
 Include your case study in your social media, email newsletter, blog, and site copy.
 You may want to even designate a specific web page on your site solely for case studies.
 No matter how you do it, you’ll want to publish or promote your case study in as many venues as possible.

 Also, utilize your customer as a way of promotion.
-If, when creating your case study, you’ve gone the right away about highlighting that customer and the success and benefits they’ve seen from working with you, it will be easier for them to want to share the information as well.
+If, when creating your case study, you’ve gone the right way about highlighting that customer and the success and benefits they’ve seen from working with you, it will be easier for them to want to share the information as well.
 In the end, the more eyes that see your case study in different business circles, the better chance it has to be seen by the right customer that can utilize what your company offers.

 Creating a Case Study is Absolutely Worth It